NextUrban/Livability_by_Twitter/README.md

 ### Sentiment Analysis

-The original fastText code is customized for the purpose of the current research at [code](https://github.com/NextUrban/livTwi/blob/master/sentiment_analysis.py)
+The original fastText code has been modified for the purpose of the current research.
+The [code](https://github.com/NextUrban/livTwi/blob/master/sentiment_analysis.py) needs to be run a few times until the desireable outcome is reached.
+Besides evaluating the related performance measures, you may check the output sentiment labels manually in every run.

  Furthur information regarding fastText can be found [here](https://fasttext.cc/docs/en/support.html)